grycap/im/README.md

 $ mv IM-X.XX /usr/local
 ```

-Finally you must copy (or link) $IM_PATH/im file to /etc/init.d directory.
+Finally you must copy (or link) $IM_PATH/im.init.d file to /etc/init.d directory.

 ```
-$ ln -s /usr/local/im/im /etc/init.d
+$ ln -s /usr/local/im/im.init.d /etc/init.d/im
 ```

 1.4 CONFIGURATION
 -----------------

 In case that you want the IM service to be started at boot time, you must
 execute the next set of commands:

 On Debian Systems:

 ```
-$ chkconfig im on
+$ chkconfig im.init.d on
 ```

 On RedHat Systems:

 ```
-$ update-rc.d im start 99 2 3 4 5 . stop 05 0 1 6 .
+$ update-rc.d im.init.d start 99 2 3 4 5 . stop 05 0 1 6 .
 ```

 Or you can do it manually: